 Personal Stories

-I’ve been on one hell of a personal journey over the last few years.
+I have been on one hell of a personal journey over the last few years.

 In this section you will find some of my more personal stories plus the stories of others who are inspirational in their own way.